 As much as possible, offer options in tandem with direct chat to boost your KPIs.

-Offering immediate service boosts customer satisfaction by 5.1% in comparison to companies that don’t.
+Customers that receive immediate service are more satisfied than those who don’t.
 Here are a few customer service scripts that your team can keep in their back pocket to get the ball rolling on co-browsing and video chat when they come up:

 - I think it might be easier if we could co-browse to address your issue.
 We’ll need to access your screen.
 Is that alright?